ava-labs/Simplex/README.md

 To that end, in our adaptation of Simplex, the application can hint to the consensus layer whether it expects a block to be proposed.
 Nodes of our adaptation of Simplex will only vote on the empty block if the application hints that a block should be proposed by the leader.

-It is up to the application to ensure that transactions arrive to the leader and to most of the nodes.
+It is up to the application to ensure that transactions arrive to the leader and to a quorum of correct nodes.

 ## Reconfiguring Simplex